 This is a multidisciplinary programme that bridges the fields of epidemiology, laboratory sciences and public health.
 It includes a strong practical component and the opportunity to undertake a research project overseas.
 The course will train students in all aspects of the control of infectious diseases and prepare them for a career in a range of organisations.

 This course will equip students with specialised skills that will facilitate a career in the control of infectious diseases as staff of health ministries, health departments, national or international disease control agencies, aid organisations or universities.

 The majority of the research projects are performed overseas, with collaborating public health or research organisations and NGOs.
 Students are encouraged to take advantage of this overseas opportunity, which is crucial to the nature of the course.

 Duration: one year full-time or split-study over two years.
 Modes of study explained.

-Watch Course Director, Michael Miles, and students talk about the course.
+Watch Programme Director, Michael Miles, and students talk about the course.

 By the end of this programme students should be able to: